Shubhamm-02/Type-Ahead/README.md

 ## Performance report

 Measured locally on Node 22 (`npm run bench`: 5,000 reads + 3,000 writes).
-Run it yourself to reproduce — numbers will vary by machine.
+Run it yourself to reproduce, numbers will vary by machine.

 | Metric | Value |
 |---|---|